Document Type : Research articles.

 at 60% ETc. On other side, irrigation amounts, irrespective the level used, did

-not reflect any noticeable impact on number of branches plant
+not reflect any noticeable impact on number of branches plant-1 and head

 contents of ascorbic acid.
 Increasing irrigation water from 60% up to 100%